jacebrowning/gitman/docs/use-cases/build-integration.md

 # Build System Integration

-GitMan can be invoked from your build system or continuous integration environment.
+Gitman can be invoked from your build system or continuous integration environment.
 It provides a convenient way to access its internal file and directory paths using the [`show`](../interfaces/cli.md#show) command.

 ## Makefile